This section explains how to create and configure your data cubes.

-Pivot looks at the data source metadata and uses the returned list of columns, their types, and their aggregation (in case of rollup) to determine what dimensions and measures to suggest.
+Imply looks at the dataset metadata and uses the returned list of columns, their types, and their aggregation (in case of rollup) to determine what dimensions and measures to suggest.

 SUMmeasure or an otherwise appropriate measure if the column is marked as being aggregated as part of rollup.